rodmarkun/SmolML/smolml/core/README.md

 Each `Value` object stores a tiny function (`_backward`) that knows how to compute the local gradients for the operation it represents (+, *, tanh, etc.).
 The `.backward()` method orchestrates calling these small functions in the correct reverse order (using a topological sort) to implement the chain rule across the entire graph.

 After calling `.backward()`, `a.grad`, `b.grad`, and `c.grad` hold the gradients, telling you exactly how sensitive the final output `y` is to changes in the initial inputs `a`, `b`, and `c`.

+And that’s it!
+We now have an object that allows our models to learn efficiently.
+However, machine learning models don’t work with just one sample of data: they process thousands, sometimes even millions, of data instances.
+On top of that, this data often spans multiple dimensions.
+I wonder if there's a certain data structure that can help us with this problematic...

 ## Handling N-Dimensional Arrays of Values with `MLArray`